StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Nonetheless, it is not incorrect to say that in the vast majority of cases, good Bible teaching's defining feature is its almost-singular focus on the Word of God.
 However, this does not mean that all teaching can necessarily point to specific verses that directly prove the point at hand.

-##### Example: drugs
+##### Example: Hard drugs

 For example, the Bible says nothing directly about recreationally doing heroin, a harmful street opioid drug (contrast morphine as used in a controlled way in medical contexts), or cocaine.
 However, the Bible clearly states that we are to submit to government authority (Romans 13:1-7, 1 Peter 2:13-17).
 If the government makes these drugs illegal, then it becomes wrong for Christians to do them, even though the Bible never specifically calls it out as wrong.
 Additionally, since being drunk and being under the influence of such drugs are similar in the important loss-of-conscious-control aspect, all the verses condemning drunkenness can also be indirectly applied to the practice of taking these drugs.

-In this way, we we can dogmatically come down against drugs (in shades of complete black and white), even though heroin and cocaine did not even exist at the time the Bible was written.
+In this way, we we can dogmatically come down against these hard drugs (in shades of complete black and white), even though heroin and cocaine (and so on) did not even exist at the time the Bible was written.

 ##### Example: Arranged marriage

 As another example, consider the question of arranged marriage.
 While not common in Western society, there are still areas in the world where it is more the norm than not (such as some places in India).
 Yet, some parties want to legalistically ban the practice of arranged marriage for all people.
-There is no verse in scripture along the lines of "there is no problem with arranged marriage" (that is, a verse directly relevant to the topic at hand); however, we have plenty examples of it in scripture without any negative comment (e.g., Isaac and Rebecca).
+There is no verse in scripture along the lines of "there is no problem with arranged marriage" (that is, a verse directly relevant to the topic at hand); however, we have plenty of examples of it in scripture without any negative comment (e.g., Isaac and Rebecca).
 So, using indirect reasoning, we can still dogmatically say that there is no inherent problem with arranged marriage, even though the Bible doesn't say such directly.
 We ought not be at all wishy-washy about it, since we do in fact have enough indirect evidence from scripture to come to black-and-white conclusions.

 ##### Why bother marking this kind of teaching out as different?

 Keep in mind that this kind of teaching is different from opinion and conjecture.
 Bible teachers have a responsibility to teach the truth (which is objective and absolute), not personal opinions.
 No, what is under discussion here is not conjecture, but conclusions that are reached somewhat indirectly from reasoning based on direct scripture.

 So why bother marking it out, rather than having all teaching presented as fundamentally the same?
 For one thing, while we as Christians can still be confident in indirect arguments from scripture if we go about the process the right way, by their very nature, there are more "things to go wrong" -- it is easier to mess things up in indirect arguments, simply because there are more steps between the interpretation in question and scripture.
-When the Bible says something directly, it's pretty hard to get things wrong, but when you have to string together a more complex argument to get from A to B, imperfect human logic can lead to incorrect conclusions.
+When the Bible says something directly, it's pretty hard to get things wrong, but when you have to string together a more complex argument to get from A to B, it is possible for imperfect human logic to yield incorrect conclusions.

 In this way, marking out indirect arguments from scripture can signal to readers "you ought to check this section a bit more closely to make sure you see how the conclusions are ultimately traceable to direct scripture."